CASL: CONNECTICUT ASSOCIATION OF SCHOOL LIBRARIANS

 CASL, the Connecticut Association of School Librarians, is the professional association of Connecticut school library media specialists.

-WebJunction is a service of the Connecticut State Library, Division of Library Development (DLD).
-Through this web site events, online courses, and support are offered.
+Service of the Connecticut State Library, Division of Library Development (DLD).
+Through this web site events, online courses, links to service centers, and support are offered.

 CECA: CONNECTICUT EDUCATORS COMPUTER ASSOCIATION